IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 - Which region to perform blocker search?
 What **size**?

-  - Can be set constant (e.g., $5 \times 5$), but can be better with heuristics
+  - Can be set constant (e.g., $5 \times 5$), but can be **better with heuristics**

   - Depends on the size of light, and distance between receiver and the light:

     <img src="../images/Lecture03-img-16.png" alt="image-20230731172224524"  />

-    When estimating the blocker depth, create a cone as the figure shows, and use the area covered by the cone.
+    When estimating the blocker depth, create a cone as the figure shows, and use the projected area on the shadow map covered by the cone.

 <img src="../images/Lecture03-img-18.png" alt="image-20230731172655220" />